laserlemon/rspec-wait/README.md

 ### Example

-RSpec::Wait's assertions are drop-in replacements for RSpec's `expect` assertions.
+RSpec::Wait's `wait_for` assertions are drop-in replacements for RSpec's `expect` assertions.

 ```ruby
 describe Ticker do